 - vii.
 Dr. Mala Ranganathan, Deptt. of English NEHU, Shillong, - viii.
 Dr. Pradip Jyoti Mahanta, Head, Cultural Studies, Tezpur University, Tezpur, - ix.
 Dr. Nigamananda Das, Professor, Deptt. of English, Nagaland University, Kohima, - x.
 Prasanta Sarmah, Director, Dramatic Studies, Sivasagar, - xi.
-Dr. Jogen Chetia, Deptt. of Assamese, Dibrugarh University, Dibrugarh . - xii.
+Dr. Jogen Chetia, Deptt. of Assamese, Dibrugarh University, Dibrugarh. - xii.
 Dr. Aparna Konwar, Deptt. of Assamese, Dibrugarh University, Dibrugarh. - xiii.
 Dr. Mayashree Goswami, Deptt. of Assamese Dibruhgarh University, Dibrugarh. - xiv.
 Dr. Bhimkanta Baruah, Deptt. of Asamese, Dibrugarh University, Dibrugarh - xv.
 Dr. Abani Bhagawati, Prof. Deptt. of Geography, Guwahati University, Guwahati. - xvi.
 Rafiquz Zaman, Vice-chancellor, Rajiv Gandhi University of Cooperative Management, Sivasagar, - xvii.
 Dr. Soundarjya Borbaruah, Professor, IIT Guwahati, - xviii.
 Prof. N.C.Roy, Rajiv Gandhi University Itanagar, Arunchal Pradesh, - 3.7.5 How many of the linkages/collaborations have actually resulted in formal MoUs and agreements?
-List out the activities and beneficiaries and cite examples (if any) of the established linkages that enhanced and/or facilitated - - a) Curriculum development/enrichment - b) Internship/On-the-job training - c) Summer placement - d) Faculty exchange and professional development - e) Research - f) Consultancy
+List out the activities and beneficiaries and cite examples (if any) of the established linkages that enhanced and/or facilitated - - a) Curriculum development/enrichment: NO - b) Internship/ On-the-job training: NO - c) Summer placement: NO - d) Faculty exchange and professional development: NO - e) Research: NO - f) Consultancy: NO

 - g) Extension: In extension activities undertaken by the college other local organizations assistance is always sought and in the process these organizations get linked up with the college in its outreach programmes.
-By now the college has been able to establish contact with organizations like Assam Science Society, National Environment Awareness Campaign (NEAC), Sakha Sahitya Sabha, a branch of the Assam Sahitya Sabha, a literary organization of the state with considerable influence, Asom Lekhika Santha, Nitaipukhuri, the organization that has collaborated with the college in organizing the National Seminar, Suraksha, the local NGO which assisted the college in organizing the National Seminar in Economics, the Sports Coaching Centre of Nitaipukhuri, the local organization that extended full material and man-power support during the Inter-College Volleyball Tournament of Dibrugarh University hosted by the college.
-Although no MOU has been signed by the college with these organizations the association with these organizations has resulted in successful conduct of various outreach and extension programmes carried out by the college. - h) Publication: The college has published four research journals with the help of organizations like Sakha Sahitya Sabha, Nitaipukhuri, Asom Lekhika Sanstha, Nitaipukhuri. - i) Student Placement - j) Twinning programmes - k) Introduction of new courses: The college has tied up with IIT, Bombay and has started an online computer development course for the students, teaching faculty and non teaching staff under the Spoken Tutorial Project, IIT Bombay, funded by National Mission on Education through ICT, MHRD, Govt. of India. - 1) Student exchange - m) Any other - 3.7.6 Detail on the systemic efforts of the institution in planning, establishing and implementing the initiatives of the linkages/ collaborations.
-Any other relevant information regarding Research, Consultancy and Extension which the college would like to include.
+By now the college has been able to establish contact with organizations like Assam Science Society, National Environment Awareness Campaign (NEAC), Sakha Sahitya Sabha, a branch of the Assam Sahitya Sabha, a literary organization of the state with considerable influence, Asom Lekhika Santha, Nitaipukhuri, the organization that has collaborated with the college in organizing the National Seminar, Suraksha, the local NGO which assisted the college in organizing the National Seminar in Economics, the Sports Coaching Centre of Nitaipukhuri, the local organization that extended full material and manpower support during the Inter-College Volleyball Tournament of Dibrugarh University hosted by the college.
+Although no MOU has been signed by the college with these organizations the association with these organizations has resulted in successful conduct of various outreach and extension programmes carried out by the college. - h) Publication: The college has published four research journals with the help of organizations like Sakha Sahitya Sabha, Nitaipukhuri, Asom Lekhika Sanstha, Nitaipukhuri.

+i) Student Placement: NOj) Twinning programmes: NO

+k) Introduction of new courses: The college has tied up with IIT, Bombay and has started an online computer skill development course for the students, teaching faculty and non teaching staff under the Spoken Tutorial Project, IIT Bombay, funded by National Mission on Education through ICT, MHRD, Govt. of India.